 Trying to keep up with the entire roster is time-consuming if you are just now trying to get up to speed.
 This list will cover the fighters you will definitely need to know about for the next conversation you end up having about the UFC.

 Ladies first?
 Amanda is the Lioness – the female fighter that all fear.
 She has dominated her division and gone on to become one of the most feared female fighters of all time.
 She is known for her striking ability to go pound-for-pound, round for round, which intimidates all of her opponents while overwhelming them with the sheer force behind her strikes.

 She is considered a real threat, and Dana White stopped her from fighting a two-time champion from the Pro Fighting League, some say, because he feared she had the genuine potential to murder her inside the Cage.

-Easily one of the scariest fighters currently in the UFC – if you are not familiar with the name, probably that is because he is fairly new, but do not let his lack of UFC history deter you.
+Easily2 currently in the UFC – if you are not familiar with the name, probably that is because he is fairly new, but do not let his lack of UFC history deter you.

 Before his debut at the UFC (where he delivered a knockout in the second round, part of his current 95 percent finishing rate,) he had not lost a bout since early 2015 in the Muay Thai world where he used to dominate.
 Even in the UFC, he does not plan on his current streak ending.

 Before joining the UFC, he was on top of the Rizin Fighting Federation.
 The Czech fighter (pictured above) exhibits brutally efficient striking and no fear on any stage.
 He has not lost a fight in the UFC in his first year there, and he has confirmed his new target is Jan Blachowicz.
 Jan, unfortunately, has another fight set out for this year, so fans may only see them clash in the new year!
 Whoever the opponent, Jiri is definitely a fighter you need to keep an eye on, as he is focused on getting a title within the company.